Frequently Asked Questions

 Q: What is the fastest way to cool down my facility?

-A: Shut doors to hot rooms; Switch ceiling fans counterclockwise; Put portable fans in the right spots; Run the furnace fan; Turn on the bathroom and stove vents; Shut off unused electronics.
+A: Shut doors to hot rooms; switch ceiling fans counterclockwise; place portable fans in the right spots; run the furnace fan; turn on the bathroom and stove vents; shut off unused electronics.

 Q: Who is at greatest risk for heat-related illness?